Jericho/ZoomNet/README.md

 ```

 #### Connection using Server-to-Server OAuth

-This authentication method is the replacement for JWT authentication which Zoom announced will be made obsolete in June 2023.

 From Zoom's documentation:
 > A Server-to-Server OAuth app enables you to securely integrate with Zoom APIs and get your account owner access token without user interaction.
 This is different from the OAuth app type, which requires user authentication.
 See Using OAuth 2.0 for details.